HacKanCuBa/blake2signer/docs/docs/faq.md

 ## Can I sign an email or stuff like that like with PGP?

 No, you can't.
-These package and others like this one deal with symmetric keys and a signing mechanism known as [HMAC](https://en.wikipedia.org/wiki/HMAC).
+This package and others like this one deal with symmetric keys and a signing mechanism known as [HMAC](https://en.wikipedia.org/wiki/HMAC).
 What you are looking for is a signer that deals with asymmetric keys such as [GnuPG](https://www.gnupg.org) or [minisign](https://jedisct1.github.io/minisign).

 ## Where can I discuss about implementation details, usage, etc.?